 Shop for LLDPE Bags

 Polypropylene bags combine excellent chemical resistance and strength.
 Unlike LDPE or LLDPE bags, polypropylene bags are not breathable, resulting in longer product shelf life for retail situations.
+Items like herbs, nuts, candies, and other confectioneries are perfect for storing in PP bags.
 Additionally, polypropylene bags are clearer than LDPE or LLDPE bags for enhanced product visibility.
+PP bags also have a high melting point, meaning they are great for heat sealing, and, similar to the other plastic food bag options, they are FDA/USDA approved.

 Shop for PP Bags